ashukid/ashukid.github.io/_posts/2018-12-01-next-generation-ai.markdown

 comments: true
 layout: post
 title:  "Next Generation Artificial Intelligence"
 excerpt: GAN's are getting immense popularity and they're changing the way we used to see at Artificial Intelligence.
-In this blog I just
+In this blog I
         want to give a brief idea about GAN and there might be possible scopes.
+This is going to be a very short one.
 date:   2018-12-01
 ---